ABC News’ Amy Bingham and Tom Shine report:

 “I have a real interest in folks being able to make more informed decisions than, ‘Well, they sounded military friendly and they called me 10 to 15 times per day,” she told the Senate committee. ”There are serious questions about whether the education you get at many of these institutions justifies their high cost.”

 While meeting with service members around the country, Petraeus said she also heard horror stories of loan companies charging crippling interest rates.
 One internet lender, she said, tells service members who visit their site: “We believe that your membership in the armed forces entitles you to special treatment.
 We speak your language!”
-That language includes a steep interest rate on their loans that far out-paces rates on government-offered loans.
+That language includes an interest rate on their loans of nearly 600 percent APR.

-And when military personel fall behind in their payments, harassing debt collectors take over.
+And when the vets fall behind in their payments, harassing debt collectors take over.

 “A continuing issue for the military is the general issue of indebtedness,” Petraeus said. ”Unfortunately there are still too many young troops learning about wise spending through hard experience and years of paying off expensive debt.”